lepadatu/aws-github-webhook-authentification/README.md

 https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk
 https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-encryption
 https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html

 Obviously, the lambda function will need to be able to decrypt the above environment variables.

 In order to prevent abuse, it is recommended to limit concurrency as well.

+# Limitations

 The lambda function has been tested with `Python 3.9`.

-Only json Github webhooks are supported.
+Only `application/json` Github webhooks content type is supported.

 # Design Considerations
 Initially I have considered AWS API gateway as the best approach for the task together with proxy integration and lambda authorizer.
 In order to authenticate the webhook, one needs to access the payload in order to compute the HMAC signature.
 However, due to API Gateway limitations, the lambda authorizer cannot access the payload of the incoming request.